MahmouodMagdi/Fixed-Point-Multiplications/Array Multiplier/readme.md

 * The sequential add-shift technique requires **less hardware**, but is relatively **slow** when compared to the array multiplier method.

 In the sequential add-shift method:
-1. multiplication of the multiplicand by a 1 bit in the multiplier simply copies the multiplicand.
+1. multiplication of the multiplicand by a 1 bit in the multiplier simply copies the multiplicand.
 2. If the multiplier bit is a 1, then the multiplicand is entered in the appropriately shifted position as a partial product to be added to other partial products to form the product.
 3. If the multiplier bit is 0, then 0s are entered as a partial product